Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 1. General

-Civil associations and foundations complying with articles 33 and 45 of the Civil Code are, as a rule, legal persons, with the attendant rights and obligations.
-Tax-exempt status imposes additional limitations on the activities.
-[See also Foundations Law, article 1].
+Civil associations, foundations and mutual entities are, as a rule, legal persons, with the attendant rights and obligations.
+Tax-exempt status imposes minor limitations on activities on civil associations and foundations.

 2. Economic Activities

 The essential aim of a civil association or a foundation must be to benefit the public without a profit-seeking purpose.
 However, such an organization may engage in commercial, economic, or business activities as a means of supporting its public benefit activities.
 The profits or assets cannot be distributed to members.
-The relevant laws do not distinguish between “related” and “unrelated” commercial/economic activities.
+The relevant laws do not distinguish between “related” and “unrelated” commercial or economic activities.

 Tax-exempt status imposes only minor additional restrictions on economic activities of civil associations and foundations.
-The ITL regulates such matters as gambling games, public shows, horse races and similar activities carried out by civil associations and foundations.
-In addition, foundations and union associations cannot achieve tax-free status if they carry out commercial or industry activities; this restriction does not apply to other types of associations.
+The ITL regulates gambling games, public shows, horseraces and similar activities carried out by civil associations and foundations.
+In addition, foundations and union associations cannot acquire tax-exempt status if they carry out commercial or industrial activities; this restriction does not apply to other types of associations.
+[Law 25,239, Article 1(e), 1999, which modified ITL, adding a second paragraph to Art.
+20, f.]
 Tax authorities have supported this requirement through rulings that stress the importance of the public benefit as the organization's main purpose.

-Local experts are not aware of any challenge to an NPO's economic activities on the grounds that its tax exemption confers an unfair advantage over for-profit companies (e.g., a foundation dedicated to feeding children runs a bakery).
+Local experts are not aware of any challenge to an NPO's economic activities on the grounds that its tax exemption confers an unfair advantage over for-profit companies, such as a foundation dedicated to feeding children that also runs a bakery).
 For a civil association or foundation, however, the public benefit purpose must remain the focus of its principal activities.
 If tax authorities conclude that the organization concentrates principally on commercial activities, the organization may lose its tax-exempt status.

 3. Political Activities